Lola T190 car-by-car histories

-A car with this number and said to be ex-McNicol ended up in England somehow under the ownership of Paul Haywood-Halfpenny of Bugatti specialists Sherwood Restorations (Sutton-in-Ashfield, Nottinghamshire).
-Unfortunately, Paul died in April 2016 and the company's stick books only go back to 1992, so the previous owner of the car is not yet known.
+Next seen when a car with this number and said to be ex-McNicol was owned by Paul Haywood-Halfpenny of Bugatti specialists Sherwood Restorations (Sutton-in-Ashfield, Nottinghamshire).
+Unfortunately, Paul died in April 2016 and the company's stock books only go back to 1992, so the previous owner of the car is not yet known.
 Sold to Poul Christie (Auckland, NZ) in the early 1990s and shipped to New Zealand.
 Raced by Christie in the 2007/08 Formula 5000 Tasman Cup Revival, in the 2008/09 series, at the Australian GP meeting 28 Mar 2009, in the 2009/10 series and the 2010/11 series.
 Christie then moved to a recently-constructed McLaren M10B.
 Sold to Garry Price (Feilding, NZ) in February 2016.

 Driven by: John McNicol, Nolly Limberis and Fred Cowell.
 First race: Kyalami (R2), 31 Jan 1970.
 Total of 25 recorded races.